initc3/SaUCy/README.md

 This repository includes a Haskell implementation of the Interactive Lambda Calculus (ILC), a newly designed process calculus that faithfully captures the computational model underlying UC: interactive Turing machines (ITMs).
-ILC adapts ITMs to a subset of the pi-calculus through an affine typing discpline.
-That is, well-typed ILC programs are expressible in ITMs.
-In turn, ILC's strong confluence property enables reasoning about cryptographic security reductions.
+ILC adapts ITMs to a subset of the π-calculus through an affine typing discipline.
+That is, *well-typed ILC programs are expressible in ITMs.* In turn, ILC's strong confluence property enables reasoning about cryptographic security reductions.
 We also use ILC to build a concrete, executable (preliminary) implementation of the UC framework.